VinayJayadev/ConversationalAI/README.md

 # ConversationalAI
-Task 3 : Deep Dive into NLP, NLU, and text mining techniques
+Deep Dive into NLP, NLU, and text mining techniques
  - Tokenizing a given text into words using the NLTK library.
  - Tokenize text into sentences and words, remove stopwords, and create a word cloud from the resulting text.
  - Design and simulate the core functionality of a spam filter using text preprocessing and feature extraction techniques.